February 6. Today's Birthdays

 Representative of the General Staff of the Armed Forces of the Republic of Kazakhstan, major-general Adylbek ALDABERGENOV was born in 1961 in East Kazakhstan region.
 He has been serving as the Deputy Chief of the General Staff of the Armed Forces of the Republic of Kazakhstan since 2016.

 Akim (governor) of West Kazakhstan region Gali ISKALIYEV was born in 1970 in Uralsk region.
-He graduated from the West Kazakhstan Agriculture Institute and the International Business Academy.
-He was designated to his recent post in June 2019.
+He is a graduate of the West Kazakhstan Agriculture Institute and the International Business Academy.
+He was appointed to his recent post in June 2019.

 Vice Minister of Information and Social Development of the Republic of Kazakhstan Bolat TLEPOV was born in 1978 in Kentau town.
-He graduated from the Al-Farabi Kazakh State National University.
-Prior to taking up his recent post in June 2020, he was the state inspector of the Presidential Administration of the Republic of Kazakhstan.
+He is a graduate of the Al-Farabi Kazakh State National University.
+Prior to taking up the recent post in June 2020, he was the chief inspector of the Presidential Administration of the Republic of Kazakhstan.